 HECZ sent him to a rehabilitation center and made sure he was showing up.
 “I did the full thing, and that was probably the best thing I could have done.”

 Since then, MaNiaC has turned a new leaf.
 He’s been sober for ninety days and claims he’s doing better than ever “in all aspects.”

 MaNiaC is eternally grateful for the support and believes that he’d still be in a dark place if it weren’t for the help.

-The eye-opening documentary was a stern reminder that people aren’t alone in their struggles.
+The eye-opening documentary — which was directed by Robert Rogers — was a stern reminder that people aren’t alone in their struggles.
 It’s important to reach out and seek and accept help.
 MaNiaC’s story is a testament to that.